 Dunes are also prevalent in some types of deserts.
 These are small hills of loosely laying materials, usually sand.
 An interesting fact unknown to most people is that deserts can shrink, expand, or move.

 Open terrain is some of the most common types of terrain on earth.
 They cover flat land, open country, and open ground, free from buildings, trees, or any other obstructing structures to a person’s view.

 Typical examples of open terrain include farmland and grassland.
 It also represents the areas cleared near airports and airstrips purposes.

-Some open terrains are used during official functions such as military maneuver as they are open and easy to perform in.
+Some open terrains are used during official functions such as military maneuvers as they are bare and easy to perform in.

 See Related: What is the Hunter’s Role in Wildlife Conservation?

 Glaciers are huge masses of ice.
 They stay that way throughout and can survive like that for years.
 You can find glaciers in the Antarctic, Greenland, and some areas in the higher regions of the Arctic.

 Glaciers flow consistently, albeit at a slower pace than rivers or lava.